 Living guidelines updates

-The Stroke Foundation’s Clinical Guidelines for Stroke Management are evolving into the world's first living guidelines as the next generation of health evidence translation.
+The Stroke Foundation’s Clinical Guidelines for Stroke Management have evolved into the world's first living stroke guidelines as the next generation of health evidence translation.

 This three-year pilot project is building and evaluating a dynamically updating summary of stroke evidence to guide clinical practice and policy development.